-That’s right, the classic imperial stout that began our exploration into aging in bourbon barrels is making a return.
-Rhino suit was one of the first spirits aged beer we released here at Alesong back in 2016, and it encouraged the production of multiple variants of the same style — Vanilla Rhino Suit, Mocha Rhino Suit and the latest Señor Rhino were all inspired by that initial bourbon barrel-aged stout.
+That’s right, the classic imperial stout that began our exploration into aging in bourbon barrels is making a return for another year!
+Rhino suit was one of the first spirits aged beer we released here at Alesong back in 2016, and although we’ve made subtle tweaks each time around, that same rich and delicious milk stout has been a favorite that we’ve returned to again and again.
+It’s such a favorite around here that we’ve been known to dabble in a few variants crafted from the same base, bourbon-barrel-aged style — Vanilla Rhino Suit, Mocha Rhino Suit, Señor Rhino, and a few other one-off projects that we’ve done as collaborations that didn’t get the Rhino Suit name (for more on that name, read on!).

 But sometimes, it’s great to return to the original!
 This fall, we’re releasing a third rendition of straight up Rhino Suit.
 And although the name is the same, like all of our beers, each release has its own unique character.
 Slight tweaks to the grain bill and brewing process, new barrels, and small variations in aging time or cellar temp all contribute to this 2019 Rhino Suit’s vintage personality.
 This year’s version was aged 100% in freshly emptied Heaven Hill bourbon barrels that added smooth notes of vanilla and coconut to the rich chocolate flavors of the base stout.
 We love this beer as the leaves turn colors and fall gives way to winter.
 Nothing better to curl up with on a rainy Oregon winter day next to the fire!